JessicaG/sales_engine/README.md

 ################
 Let’s write a data reporting tool that manipulates and reports on merchant transactional data.

-Project done by Jessica Goulding and Glen Egbert
+Project done by Jessica Goulding and Glen Egbert.